-Cover and Introduction - Contains and overview of the General Plan and community vision.
+Cover and Introduction - Contains an overview of the General Plan and community vision.

-Economic Development - provies an oppurtunity for El Centro to strtegically position the City to resume growth by taking advantage of the larger globalization forces that are shaping the economy of Southern California and the US Mexico border area.
+Economic Development - Provides an opportunity for El Centro to strategically position the City to resume growth by taking advantage of the larger globalization forces that are shaping the economy of Southern California and the U.S. Mexico border area.

-Public Facilities - The purpose of the Public Facilities Element is to ensure that sufficient levels of public services are provided as El Centro develops.
+Public Facilities - Ensures that sufficient levels of public services are provided as El Centro develops.
 It addresses several public services including Parks and Recreation, Education, Police, Cultural, Civic, Fire, Water, and Sewer services.

 Vision 2050 Strategic Plan

 The Vision 2050 Strategic Plan identifies broad goals and objectives that will achieve the community's vision.
 The Plan is a blueprint for community leaders, City Staff, and the community at large with the overarching purpose of creating positive change within the community.

 The 2016 Service Area Plan (SAP) outlines the City's existing public services and facilities, estimates the current and anticipated demand for such facilities and services, and describes how necessary facilities and services will or may be developed and extended to meet demands.
 The SAP is intended to demonstrate the City's intent and ability to provide adequate services to the sphere of influence boundaries at the time of annexation.
 An approximately 10-year planning horizon is used to forecast growth, and the estimated demands and provisions to meet demands are based on population projections for 2025.